-- Tell your periodontist of any recent changes to your health, medications, allergies, or supplements.
+- Tell your dentist of any recent changes to your health, medications, allergies, or supplements.

-- Take your prescription medications unless your periodontist says otherwise.
+- Take your prescription medications, unless your dentist says otherwise.

-- You may be asked to take an antibiotic prior to having surgery.
+- You may be asked to take an antibiotic before surgery.

 - Arrange for a ride if you are having sedation.